 Chief Consultant and Instructor

 Jean is a truly gifted knitter, and the range of her talents extends to a host of techniques most knitters only dream of mastering.
 Whenever people close their eyes and think about the expert knitter they would like to become someday, the person they usually picture is Jean.
-In addition to her many technical skills, Jean is also a thoughtful and patient tutor, and she will coordinating activities for Knitting 301, which is A Great Yarn’s Advanced Knitting class.
+In addition to her many technical skills, Jean is also a thoughtful and patient tutor, and she will be coordinating activities for all knitting classes and workshops.
 She is also available for appointments if anyone needs one-on-one help or private lessons.

 Jean will also be working part-time in the shop to assist with pattern and yarn selection, and to provide any additional guidance that customers might require.